-Capital expenditures mainly relate to investments in information technology projects, new stores and the expansion of warehousing and distribution capacity.
+Capital expenditures mainly relate to investments in information technology projects and new stores.

-For the fourth quarter of Fiscal 2020, capital expenditures totaled \$39.8 million, compared to \$56.7 million for the fourth quarter of Fiscal 2019.
-This decrease was mainly due to a lower number of store openings in the fourth quarter of Fiscal 2020 compared to the corresponding period in the prior year and to lower investments in connection with the distribution centre expansion.
+For the fourth quarter of Fiscal 2021, capital expenditures totaled \$51.7 million, compared to \$39.8 million for the fourth quarter of Fiscal 2020.
+This increase is mainly attributable to higher investments in transformation projects.